 In addition, we are seeking specialized detailees:

-WHIAANHPI offers full-time student volunteer internships year-round (spring, summer, and fall).
-Part-time applicants who can commit to at least 20 hours a week will be considered, although the Initiative prioritizes full-time applicants (32-40 hours a week).
-Internships will be based in Washington, DC, with the option to work remotely.
+WHIAANHPI offers student volunteer internship opportunities year-round (spring, summer, and fall).
+The Initiative prioritizes full-time, in-person applicants (32-40 hours a week), though virtual and part-time applicants who can commit to at least 25 hours a week will also be considered.
+Internships are based in Washington, DC, with the option to work hybrid or remotely.

-Applicants for intern positions must be undergraduate or graduate students who are enrolled or accepted for enrollment as a diploma, certificate, or degree-seeking student.
-Ideally, the candidate will already be familiar with AA and NHPI issues and have outstanding writing, research, communications, and computer skills.
+Applicants for intern positions must be undergraduate or graduate students who are enrolled at least half time with good academic standing, or accepted for enrollment as a diploma, certificate, or degree-seeking student.

 How to Apply:

-If you are interested in applying via the student volunteer program, email WHIAANHPI@hhs.gov with the subject line “Internship Application for WHIAANHPI.”
-With your email include:
+If you are interested in applying via the student volunteer program, email firstname.lastname@example.org with the subject line “Internship Application for WHIAANHPI.”
+In your email, please include:

 All applicants must be: